Top Tips For Living In Shared Student Housing in UK

 1. Is shared accommodation only available for first-year students?

-No. While many first-years live in university halls, shared housing or flats are popular among second and third-year students too.
+No. Shared housing or flats are popular among second and third-year students too.

 2. How do I deal with difficult housemates?